50 Wonderful Things From 2019

 28. Points of view in Fleishman Is in Trouble.
 Taffy Brodesser-Akner's divorce novel is incisive on the ideas of family and relationships, to be sure.
 But what impressed me most was how pointed I found its implicit critiques of the modern American literary novel — as focused as it often is on sad men and their sad stories and their sad struggles, with no room for anyone else to speak.

-29. The audiobook presentation of The Beastie Boys Book.
+29. The audiobook presentation of the Beastie Boys Book.
 I allow myself one cheat per year, in which I can include something that didn't technically come out in the year at issue, but that I consumed during the year.
-This time around, it's the wonderful audiobook of The Beastie Boys Book.
+This time around, it's the wonderful audiobook of the Beastie Boys Book.
 As someone who never really reacted much to the group at the center of the book, I didn't expect to be so mesmerized by it.
-But it's inventively presented, very well written and performed by a large and impressive cast.
+But it's inventively presented, very well-written and performed by a large and impressive cast.

 30. This piece about Bret Easton Ellis.